Tips to Sew Perfect Seams

 Practice Makes Perfect!

 After you’ve practiced and are making pretty darn good and even seam allowances , you’ll be ready to learn about and sew other types of seams!
+Are you sewing curved seams, if so, be sure to clip or notch your seams when you are done!

 Check out this simple pillowcase tutorial to practice your seams!